Nepal’s climate crisis spurs calls for action

 SHARES

-Nepal’s climate crisis spurs calls for action Mt Kanchanjunga, the third highest mountain in the world, looks like a black rock due to a lack of snowfall this winter.
-Photo: RSS
+Nepal’s climate crisis spurs calls for action Mt Kanchanjunga, the third highest mountain in the world.
+(File Photo/RSS)

 ITAHARI: In previous years, high Himalayan areas of Koshi Province used to start receiving snowfall in October.
 However, this year, snowfall in these regions was notably absent until the last week of January when a few areas received a light dusting.
 Even in Solukhumbu, home to the Everest region, locals say they are seeing problems in farming due to the lack of snow.